BroadbandForum/usp/docs/specification/index.md

 1 - Install, which initiates the process of Installing a DU.
 The device might need to transfer a file from the location indicated by a URL in the method call.
 Once the resources are available on the device, the device begins the installation process:

   * In the Installing state, the DU is in the process of being Installed and will transition to that state unless prevented by a fault.
 Note that the Controller has the option to choose which EE to install a particular DU to, although it can also leave that choice up to the device.
-If the Controller does specify the EE, it is up to the Controller to specify one that is compatible with the DU it is attempting to Install (e.g., an OSGi framework for an OSGi bundle).
+If the Controller does specify the EE, it is up to the Controller to specify one that is compatible with the DU it is attempting to Install (e.g., Docker for an OCI image).

   * In the Installed state, the DU has been successfully downloaded and installed on the relevant EE.
 At this point it might or might not be Resolved.
 If it is Resolved, the associated EUs can be started; otherwise an attempt to start the associated EUs will result in a failure.
 How dependencies are resolved is implementation and EE dependent.